Norway: Viking Age

-Civil war and peak of power
+High Middle Ages

 From the 1040s to 1130, the country was at peace.
-In 1130, the civil war era broke out on the basis of unclear succession laws, which allowed all the king's sons to rule jointly.
-For periods there could be peace, before a lesser son allied himself with a chieftain and started a new conflict.
+In 1130, the civil war era broke out on the basis of unclear succession laws, which allowed the king's sons to rule jointly.
 The Archdiocese of Nidaros was created in 1152 and attempted to control the appointment of kings.
-The church inevitably had to take sides in the conflicts, with the civil wars also becoming an issue regarding the church's influence of the king.
-The wars ended in 1217 with the appointment of Håkon Håkonsson, who introduced clear law of succession.
+The church inevitably had to take sides in the conflicts.
+The wars ended in 1217 with the appointment of Håkon IV Håkonsson, who introduced clear laws of succession.

 From 1000 to 1300, the population increased from 150,000 to 400,000, resulting both in more land being cleared and the subdivision of farms.
-While in the Viking Age all farmers owned their own land, by 1300, seventy percent of the land was owned by the king, the church, or the aristocracy.
-This was a gradual process which took place because of farmers borrowing money in poor times and not being able to repay.
-However, tenants always remained free men and the large distances and often scattered ownership meant that they enjoyed much more freedom than continental serfs.
-In the 13th century, about twenty percent of a farmer's yield went to the king, church and landowners.
+While in the Viking Age farmers owned their own land, by 1300, seventy per cent of the land was owned by the king, the church, or the aristocracy, and about twenty per cent of yields went to these landowners.

-The 14th century is described as Norway's Golden Age, with peace and increase in trade, especially with the British Islands, although Germany became increasingly important towards the end of the century.
+The 14th century is described as Norway's golden age, with peace and increase in trade, especially with the British Islands, although Germany became increasingly important towards the end of the century.
 Throughout the High Middle Ages, the king established Norway as a sovereign state with a central administration and local representatives.